vahtyah/LeetCodeSolutions/Searching/Breadth-First Search/README.md

 [1462.
 Course Schedule IV](/Searching%2FBreadth-First%20Search%2F1462.%20Course%20Schedule%20IV): Check if a course is a prerequisite of another course.

 [1765.
 Map of Highest Peak](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Searching%2FBreadth-First%20Search%2F1765.%20Map%20of%20Highest%20Peak): Find the highest peak on a map.

+[2115.
+Find All Possible Recipes from Given Supplies](/Searching%2FBreadth-First%20Search%2F2115.%20Find%20All%20Possible%20Recipes%20from%20Given%20Supplies): Find all recipes constructible from given supplies and ingredients

 ### ![Hard](https://img.shields.io/badge/Hard-f8615c)